The PS5 will give PS4 exclusive Days Gone a serious backwards compatibility boost

-Days Gone, the open world zombie-killing game released for PS4 in 2019, is getting visual upgrades specifically for the PS5, developer Bend Studio has revealed.
+The PS4-exclusive open world zombie-fighting game Days Gone is getting visual upgrades specifically for the PS5, developer Bend Studio has revealed.
 On PS5, the game will feature framerates of up to 60 frames per second when the game runs at dynamic 4K resolution.

 You'll also be able to transfer your save game from PS4 to PS5, which will no doubt be welcome news to anyone who's halfway through the 30+ hour main story.